xrchz/rocketarb/README.md

 ## Gotta go fast

 The only way to beat the bots and claim the free ETH for yourself is to complete the entire process in one go - deploy the 16 ETH collateral (plus RPL bond) to launch a new minipool and simultaneously deposit a separate 16 ETH into the depost queue.
 Rocketarb is a third-party smart contract created by a Rocket Pool community member to do exactly this.
 While unofficial and not audited, the code is fully open source and has been executed over 600 times during the past two months to generate more than 220 free ETH.
-In addition, the Rocket Pool team has recognised the value of Rocketarb and is looking to more closely integrate it into the Rocket Pool ecosystem in the future.
+In addition, the Rocket Pool team has recognised the value of rocketarb and is looking to more closely integrate it into the Rocket Pool ecosystem in the future.

 ## Where to from here

 The Rocket Pool protocol continues to evolve over time.
 In the future when ETH withdrawals are possible and minipool collateral has been reduced the price premium percentage will probably be lower but each new minipool will allow more than 16 ETH to be arbitraged.
 Rocketarb will likely remain a useful value-creating tool for node operators, and a price-stabilizing tool for rETH.
-You can learn more about Rocketarb at the following links:
+You can learn more about rocketarb at the following links:
-Rocketscan dashboard by rocketscan.eth: https://rocketscan.io/rocketarb
+- Rocketscan dashboard by rocketscan.eth: https://rocketscan.io/rocketarb
-RocketArb Watch by 0xhodja.eth: https://rocketarb-watch.netlify.app/
+- RocketArb Watch by 0xhodja.eth: https://rocketarb-watch.netlify.app
-Rocketarb script by ramana.eth: https://github.com/xrchz/rocketarb/
+- Rocketarb script by ramana.eth: https://github.com/xrchz/rocketarb

 # Arb the rETH premium when you create a minipool!